Land surveyors are out in the field nearly every day. Chances are you’ve seen us at workin your neighborhood.

 Join the ranks of the Vermont Society of Land Surveyors!
 VSLS members receive a discounted rate at our conferences and education programs, membership in our online “find a surveyor” directory, and more.

-If you’re looking for a surveyor to complete a job in Vermont, you may can search by county for members who are actively licensed and living in Vermont.
+If you’re looking for a surveyor to complete a job in Vermont, or if you have a surveying question, you can search by county for members who are actively licensed in Vermont.
 Just click on the county name to begin.

 We’ve all seen land surveyors at work at one time or another, on the roadside, at a new construction site, or out in the field.
 But what exactly is land surveying, and how do you find a reputable land surveyor?
 Read on.